AnthonyCxx/Notes-and-Writeups/C#/DataTypes/Arrays.md

 >  _Tuple<string, int>[] nameAndGrade = new Tuple<string, int>[3];_

 ## Jagged Arrays
-In a standard array, each row _must_ have the same amount of columns; however, this can be worked around if you make a 1-dimensional array where each index is another array.
-That way, each row has its own amount of columns. <br />
+In a standard array, each row _must_ have the same amount of columns; however, this can be worked around if you make an array where each index is another array.
+That way, each row has its own amount of columns.
+And yes, you can make both of the arrays multi-dimensional.
+Try wrapping your head around that.<br />

 The following example has been taken directly from Microsoft's C# Documentation, which is linked below.
 ```C#